 - Has evidence of a life of discipleship in following Jesus.

 - Welcomes the Protestant, Reformed and outwardly engaged stance of modern Anglican mission and ministry.

 - Servant-hearted, humble and energetic in taking risks to grow the influence of the gospel with the next generation.

-- A theological degree to a Bachelors or higher level at an evangelical College.
+- A theological degree to a Bachelors or higher level.

 - Able to teach the Bible with clarity, conviction and care.

 - A willingness to work collaboratively in a team environment with an ability to train leaders and co-ordinate ministry teams.

 - Skills for worship in singing or leading music warmly welcomed.

 The right person might work to pastor our families and cultivate young adults in the faith.
 The role has flexibility for the right applicant, in order to make best use our collective abilities in the Lord’s service.

 This is a full-time role, working collegially with the Vicar.
 The role has the normal requirements and expectations around ethical Christian character, as well as routine police vetting checks for working with children.